ksiehl/aTGCsAnalysis/README.md

 source /cvmfs/cms.cern.ch/crab3.sh
 voms-proxy-init -voms cms -valid 192:00

-# execute scripts
+# execute scripts; <name_of_crabjob> should be changed every time it submits to crab;
+# there must always be a second argument; if the second argument is anything other than 'for-real', it will go through a dryrun and not actually submit to crab
-python submit_jobs.py
+python submit_jobs.py '<name_of_crabjob>' 'for-real'
 python retrieve_jobs.py

 # Compile the plotting code